 Can’t grow plants and vegetables because critters keep eating them?
 This simple gardening idea might just be the solution for you!

-There’s really nothing very special about hay bale gardening, except for the fact that it makes growing plants and produce hassle-free!
+There’s really nothing very special about straw bale gardening, except for the fact that a straw bale garden makes growing plants and produce hassle-free!

-Learn more and see how easy gardening is with the tutorial below!
+Learn more and see how easy gardening is with straw bales in the tutorial below!

 - Potting Soil

 - Plant Seeds of your choice (check below for the best seeds for hay bale)

 - Hand Cultivator

 Choosing the type and amount.
 You will need to choose bales that are easy enough to move around and place into a permanent position as once they get wet, they will be nearly impossible to move.
 Also, choose bales that contain little to no weed or bale seeds.
 This will cut down on weeding.

 Lastly, how many bales will you need?
 Depending on your space, it’s safe to say you can get 2 large plants (squash, cucumber, etc.), 4-5 medium plants (peppers, beans, etc.), or 2 rows of plants (carrots, corn, radishes, etc.).
 So you will need to have an idea of what you want to plant and how much of it you plan to grow.
 Then just like any in-ground garden, just space them out as you like.

 - Straw – has no weeds in it, lightweight, about $8-12